swaptacular/swpt_ca_scripts/README.md

 $ ./reconfigure-peer fd75076e66e6bd5f8b7dee0e03bd51a0 3
 ```

-Will increase the number of sending queues for that peer to 3.
+will increase the number of sending queues for that peer to 3.
 If for
 some reason you want to deactivate this peer, run:

 ```shell